 When Calling the NDPERS Office

 While NDPERS staff makes every effort to take your calls and answer your questions immediately, it is not always possible to do so.
 In an effort to serve you more efficiently, we have a voice mail system.
-If it is necessary for you to leave a voice mail message, please provide the following information: your name, social security number, and telephone number, and a brief explanation for your call.
+If it is necessary for you to leave a voice mail message, please provide the following information: your name, either your NDPERS Member ID number or the last four digits of your social security number, telephone number, and a brief explanation for your call.
 If NDPERS staff has this information at the outset, we are able to address your concerns more quickly and efficiently the first time!

 We also have a Member Service Unit who can assist you with general questions about NDPERS programs, including updates on program changes.
 The representatives will also take requests for forms, brochures, and benefit books.
 If you require additional services outside the scope of Member Services, the representative will be happy to transfer you to the staff member best qualified to assist you.